jadosh123/my-dataframe/documentation.md

 After looking into it I see that when we print the object returned by pd.Series().iloc it shows us this: pandas.core.indexing._iLocIndexer

 That means we need to implement the _iLocIndexer and the _LocIndexer as seperate classes with their own dunder getitem method and when we implement the property decorator we return a instance of that class with self as the argument.

+I'v learned about decorators now is the time to use the @property decorator in order to implement the .iloc and .loc functionality.